 The German culture is one of formality.
 There is a distinction between the formal ‘you' and the informal ‘you'.
 People who have been neighbours or work colleagues for many years may still refer to each other as the German equivalent of Mr and Mrs rather than use first name terms.

-It may be more difficult to make friends initially in Germany – the expat family will need to go and introduce themselves to their neighbours.
+It may be more difficult to make friends initially in Germany — the expat family will need to go and introduce themselves to their neighbours.
 This is because German culture is not a relationship-driven but a task-orientated culture.
 Germans do not generally participate in small-talk about the weather, but prefer to get on with the job in hand.
-Although it can be challenging to induce the German people to ‘open up', once you succeed you will meet a warm and generous side.
-Once a friendship is made it is often for life.
+Although it can be challenging to induce the German people to ‘open up', once you succeed, you will meet their warm and generous side.
+Once a friendship is made, it is often for life.

 Why no kitchen?

 Anyone moving to Germany may be confused why rental properties frequently do not have kitchens.
-This is normal as 70 percent of the market is long-term rental, so when moving into a new home the tenant would be expected to install a new kitchen and decorate for the long term.
+This is normal as 70 percent of the market is made up of long-term rentals, so when moving into a new home, the tenant would be expected to install a new kitchen and decorate for the long term.
 This part of the culture dates back to the post-war era where people needed 20 to 30 percent equity to obtain a mortgage, creating the trend of long-term rentals.
 You will find most landlords still rent long term today.

 German people tend to compartmentalise life and business and this is shown in many areas.
 For instance, work relationships are kept separate from social relationships.
-Similarly, job roles are specialised and experts from each department will attend cross functional meetings.
+Similarly, job roles are specialised and experts from each department will attend cross-functional meetings.
 In the social arena, you may also see evidence of this compartmentalisation when paying the bill at a restaurant.
-Typically, the bill will not be divided equally, but each person only pays for what they eat or drink.
+Typically, the bill will not be divided equally as each person only pays for what they eat or drink.

 ‘Why?' rather than ‘How?'